core-wg/senml-spec/draft-ietf-core-senml.md

 ### Collection of Resources {#rest-ex}

-The following example shows the results from a query to one device that aggregates multiple measurements from another devices.
+The following example shows the results from a query to one device that aggregates multiple measurements from other devices.
 The example assumes that a client has fetched information from a device at 2001:db8::2 by performing a GET operation on http://\[2001:db8::2\] at Mon Oct 31 16:27:09 UTC 2011, and has gotten two separate values as a